 - SQL Profiler – you can probably achieve a lot with it, but not 100%.
-We are also talking extra load on the server and this is not acceptable.
+We are also talking an extra load on the server, and this is not acceptable.

 - SQL Extended Events – you can probably do more with it than with SQL Profiler, but since I need to monitor all the way down to SQL 2005 or SQL2008 – that won’t work.
 Maybe in a few years, when old SQL versions are extinct.

 - Perfmon – It’s good, but not for my purpose here.

 - SSMS Activity Monitor – nope, won’t work at all for this.

 - PAL tool – This is a great tool, but not for on-going monitoring purposes.